-Whether you are currently studying for your nursing bachelor’s degree or are about to advance to an RN to MSN program, there’s no denying that the urge to travel and see more of the world can quickly get in the way of your motivation to study.
+Whether you are only just researching accelerated nursing programs at GMercyU’s website, are currently studying for your nursing bachelor’s degree, or are about to advance to an RN to MSN program, there’s no denying that the urge to travel and see more of the world can quickly get in the way of your motivation to study.
 The good news for you is that as a student nurse, there will be plentiful opportunities available to you all over the world when it comes to gaining valuable work experience, meaning that traveling doesn’t have to be out of the question until you graduate.

 We’ve put together some of the best options for student nurses who have caught the travel bug.